Florrie Redford: Club career

+By 1925, Redford had returned to England.
+Fémina Sport returned to France for another 10-match Gallery of Champions tour in May 1925, facing Redford during one of the matches as opposing captains.
+A photograph of Pomiès and Redford kissing before a match at the Herne Hill Velodrome, and filmed footage of the match, were widely circulated.

 Later life

 Redford emigrated to Canada where she worked as a nurse and made a brief return to the team in 1938.
 She was friends with teammate and colleague Alice Kell whom she had known since they were at school together.